HousewareHQ/marketing_attribution_metrics/README.md

 ## Step 3: Define database and schema variables

-By default, this package will look for your Hubspot data in the `fivetran_hubspot` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
+By default, this package will look for your Hubspot data in the `fivetran_hubspot` schema and Segment data in the `fivetran_segment` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
 If this is not where your data is, please add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml